-The appeal of CBD is that it is able to help treat a variety of different conditions and ailments.
-That appeal is so bright and shiny that people tend to ignore the fact that CBD cannot be used by everyone without risk.
-Specifically speaking, those who are taking antidepressants are not usually recommended to also take CBD at the same time.
+The appeal of CBD is that it can help treat a variety of different conditions and ailments.
+That appeal is so bright and shiny that people tend to ignore the fact that not everyone can use CBD without certain risks.
+Specifically speaking, it is not recommended for people who are taking antidepressants to also take CBD at the same time.
 That is because the interaction between the two can make both less effective.
-So, if you are taking any type of prescription medication, especially antidepressants, it is important to check first with your healthcare provider prior to taking CBD.
+So, if you are taking any type of prescription medication, especially antidepressants, it is important to check first with your healthcare provider before taking CBD.

 Just a little bit of CBD will do the trick

 CBD is a supplement that can be taken in all types of doses.
-Those who are starting out with CBD might start off with a small dose, but likely need to gradually increase how much they are taking in order to feel the effects.
+Those who are starting with CBD might start with a small dose, but likely need to gradually increase how much they are taking to feel the effects.
+The body can build a tolerance to CBD that will require the user to take more to feel the same effects.
 Every person’s body chemistry is different, so a dose that might work for one person might not be enough for another.